Here’s what you need to know about completing and filing the T1 Canadian income tax return as a business.

 - Continue filling out the rest of the T1 income tax form.

-After following these steps you will be done you business income tax return and it will be ready to be filed.
-Always be sure to double-check it before filing it to find any mistakes
+After following these steps, you will have completed your business income tax return and it will be ready to be filed.